lnishan/Curriculum-Vitae/README.md

 # Jasmine “lnishan” Chen

-Dedicated, experienced and proficient CS student with hands-on experience working with production-scale datasets and services in notable firms.
+Dedicated, self-motivated and proficient software engineer with hands-on experience working with production-scale datasets and services in notable firms.
 Led teams and won numerous awards in programming competitions.

 Career Summary